edgedb/edgedb/doc/ref/edgeql/forclause.rst

 ===================

-A ``FOR`` clause provides a shorthand for multiple repetitive statements the results of which need to be joined by a set ``UNION``.
+A ``FOR`` clause provides a shorthand for multiple repetitive statements the results of which need to be joined by a set ``UNION ALL``.
 It is therefore a relatively expensive operation.
 Also, it has undefined behavior if the sets to be unioned are not disjoint (since common elements may come from either subset, with potentially different augmented values).